 From the distance, the limbs layered with maple leaves look like the tree’s heavy overcoat.
 Up close, just a breath of air, a bird’s wings, and each leaf flutters its independence.
 How stately and majestic the tree stands in its new summer attire.
 It wears its age well as unseen life strengthens it—leaf to limb, trunk to root to depths of the earth and shooting up skyward.
 It’s a sign that summer is coming and with it reminders of youth, when my own roots had not yet grown deep.

 We come in, we go out.
 What do our days add up to and what do I do without my friend, the woman who stepped in when first my brother, then my mother stepped out?
-Good people gone, one after another and I am still here.
+Good people are gone, one after another and I am still here.
 Why?
-Who is worthy to live?
+Who is worthy?
 Certainly the kind, life-giving nurturers like them.
 Those who always ask, “How are you doing?” and really mean it, then stop to really listen when you answer.
 The givers who pray into the deep crevices of one’s wandering soul.
-Why are they gone when the world needs them so, while the takers live on.
-Life on earth is about our training and transformation—it’s about our souls.

 Startled from my thoughts by the sound of a boom against the window, I realize a sparrow has hit it and fallen…as have I, time and again.

 If I surprised Sally when I confided in her about things I’d kept hidden, she didn’t show it.
 She seemed to understand.
 This was her gift to me.
-She listened and guided and would inevitably ask about my husband and son and father, reminding me how deeply she loved and cared, as she carefully removing the weeds of fear, self-focus and shame I was clinging to.
+She listened and guided me and would inevitably ask, “How’s Todd” reminding me how deeply she cared, as she was gently removing weeds of fear and shame I couldn’t let go of.

 He could keep the prowlers away from my house, but not out of my heart.
 There, the weeds grew as thick as the garden that was just beyond my kitchen window.
 It wasn’t my idea to plant the garden.
 As a single mother with two jobs, I knew I wouldn’t have the time, and I had little interest in tending to it as cornstalks grew spindly, simply because I wasn’t paying attention.
 The person who had insisted I plant it scolded me when he saw the overgrowth and would take bags of tomatoes and zucchini home with him.
-I made a few pasta salads, but I didn’t tend my garden.
+I made some pasta salads but didn’t tend to my garden.

 It seems ironic now as I plant the little plot of ground beside our house, to grow squash and tomatoes, peppers and collard greens.
 There is no corn, but this year maybe an eggplant.
 I watch the progress each day, watering and pruning.
 I get so attached to the vegetables it’s hard to eat them.
 I take photos and add them to the family album.
 Cooking is a ceremony and when we eat, I say a blessing over the soon-to-be, dearly departed vegetables.

-As the tree, the garden grows—its roots, strength and transformative beauty new each day, pulsing with unseen life.
+As the tree, the garden grows—its roots, strength, and transformative beauty are new each day, pulsing with unseen life.
 I remember then the true Gardner pulsing life through me.

-Though it may have felt like it was Sally weeding and pruning me with her unassuming presence and infectious laugh, I know now God was with her, always beside her, above and below her.
-He was in her, tending to me.
-God brings people into our lives and takes them out.
-They are temporary gifts to us on earth, but Christ is ours to keep, and the same always—giving us the grace to be transformed, to deepen our roots and grow up, closer to Him and nearer to His heart.
+It felt like Sally was weeding and pruning me with her unassuming presence and infectious laugh, but I can see now how God was in her, tending to me.
+He brings people into our lives for His own purposes and takes them out.
+They are temporary gifts, but Christ is ours to keep.
+He is the same always, giving us grace to grow up, to become more like Him.
+With transformation, my story became His and His Grace became mine.

 Oh, Sally, this morning, once again, like you said you’d always be with me, I can just hear your giggle.
 And a still small voice saying, “Gracie, grow more dependent on Jesus, and like the tree, you will always wear your age well.”